bensurman/angular-screenmatch/README.md

 ##### Disable the event listener

-To disable binding a `$window` resize event listener, and any related functionality, use `screenmatchConfigProvider.config.nobind`.
+To disable binding the `$window` resize event listener, and any related functionality, use `screenmatchConfigProvider.config.nobind`.

 ```javascript
 .config(function(screenmatchConfigProvider) {